jluebeck/bionano_tools/README.md

 ```
 extract_best_aln.py
 Extracts the single best alignment[s] from an XMAP.
-Writes a new CMAP.
+Writes a new XMAP.
 Usage: python extract_best_aln.py -i input.xmap [-o (optional output XMAP filename)] [--each_query (flag to extract best alignment for each query)] [--each_ref (flag to extract best alignment for each reference entry)]
 ```